sourav-oss/reactjs-alert/README.md

     status={true}   // true or false
     button="Try Again"
     color="#1d36ad"
-    quote="You can change the color, quote, title of you own Close={() => this.setState({ status: false })}   // callback method for hide />
+    quote="You can change the color, quote, title of you own" Close={() => this.setState({ status: false })}   // callback method for hide />